William Wood (ventriloquist): Career and performances

 Wood received his stage training under the tutelage of Harry Kellar circa 1886, with whom he traveled until 1890, when he branched out for himself.
 His wife was the original "Edna, the Human Orchid" as a member of Kellar's company.

 Wood was awarded patents, dated November 12, 1889, for the equipment of a levitation illusion he called "Edna" in which a lady would be lifted up in mid-air and stay there, during which she walked, turned around, and turned over, all while in the air.
 Wood won a $3,200 verdict in December 1890 against another performer for infringing his patents.
 After Wood's death, the magician Adelaide Herrmann used this illusion under the name of "The Maid of the Moon".

 By the start of 1891, Wood was touring as part of "Steen & Wood's World of Mystery and Novelties" with Martha E. Steen, a telepath, and Charles N. Steen, "the world's greatest exposer of spiritualism".
 Their three-month tour included stops in Vancouver, Los Angeles, and El Paso.
 Wood and his wife then set out on a multi-year world tour.
 A notice that Wood placed in a London-area newspaper in October 1895 said they had recently arrived from South American and were about to tour Spain.
 In February 1896, Wood placed a notice in the same newspaper, mentioning that the group had performed in 20 countries including Nicaragua, Ecuador, Argentina (Santa Fe, Rosario, and Buenos Aires), and Brazil (Rio de Janeiro and Pernambuco).
 He noted that members of his company had endured fever, a cholera scare, and smallpox.
 He said that he and his wife were in England to rest, and they would next return to the United States for a year off.

 An October 1901 newspaper advertisement in Pennsylvania announced Wood's first American tour, which appears to have continued until January 1902.
 In June 1906, The New York Times ran a half-page article about Hastings Clawson, who served as Wood's tour manager for a three-year tour through South America that began in Mexico City in April 1903.
-Clawson's narrative mentioned stops in Guatemala, Honduras, Peru, Chile, Bolivia, Argentina, and Brazil, along with corrupt officials, encounters with revolutionaries, and travel at one point by mule train for a month.
+Clawson's narrative mentioned stops in Guatemala, Honduras, Peru, Chile, Bolivia, Argentina, Brazil, and Colombia, along with corrupt officials, encounters with revolutionaries, and travel at one point by mule train for a month.

 During the height of his career, Wood was widely publicized.
 Edna joined him during his South American trips until 1906, when failing health forced her retirement.
 Wood brought in a replacement, who was later an assistant in his show.
 His most famous effect was the "Pistol Shot Vanish", in which he would cause his assistant to vanish with a pistol shot.
 However, after his wife's retirement, his career began to decline.